The Beginning

 Lay it to Heart

-Scholars will tell you that all that remains today of the second temple in Jerusalem is the western wall of the temple court at the time of Jesus.
+Historians will tell you that all that remains today of the second temple in Jerusalem is the western wall of the temple court.
 Actually, the Western Wall or Wailing Wall that is found today was built after the destruction of Jerusalem.
 It is not really the "Western Wall".
 Other traditional historical sites such as the upper room, eastern gate, and Via Dolorosa in Jerusalem are incorrect.
-Even the "old city" is not the Jerusalem from Jesus' day.
+Even the "old city" is not the Jerusalem from the time of the Lord Jesus Christ.
 They were rebuilt after the destruction of Jerusalem.
-The problem start with readers limiting their research in scripture to Matthew 24:1-2; "And Jesus went out, and departed from the temple: and his disciples came to [him] for to shew him the buildings of the temple.
-And Jesus said unto them, See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down."
-Scholars stop there and assume that other parts of the city remained.
-Another passage, however, is more specific and gives us a much better idea of what actually happened.
-In Luke 19:37, Jesus was at the Mount of Olives.
-In verse 41, he beheld the city of Jerusalem and wept over it.
-Then he said:

 Luke 19:

-42Saying, If thou hadst known, even thou, at least in this thy day, the things which belong unto thy peace! but now they are hid from thine eyes.
+42 Saying, If thou hadst known, even thou, at least in this thy day, the things which belong unto thy peace! but now they are hid from thine eyes.

-43For the days shall come upon thee, that thine enemies shall cast a trench about thee, and compass thee round, and keep thee in on every side,
+43 For the days shall come upon thee, that thine enemies shall cast a trench about thee, and compass thee round, and keep thee in on every side,

-44And shall lay thee even with the ground, and thy children within thee; and they shall not leave in thee one stone upon another; because thou knewest not the time of thy visitation.
+44 And shall lay thee even with the ground, and thy children within thee; and they shall not leave in thee one stone upon another; because thou knewest not the time of thy visitation.

 Jesus was talking about Jerusalem.
 If the name of Jerusalem is substituted for the pronouns it would read: